 5. Network Security & Firewalls

-Proper network segmentation and firewall configuration create defensive barriers that limit attackers' ability to move laterally through systems after initial compromise.
+Proper network segmentation and firewall configuration create defensive barriers that limit attackers' lateral movement after a breach.

-- Next-Generation Firewalls: Deploy firewalls with advanced threat detection, intrusion prevention, and application-aware filtering capabilities.
+- Next-Generation Firewalls: Deploy firewalls with advanced threat detection, intrusion prevention, and application-aware filtering.

-- Network Segmentation: Isolate critical systems and limit access between network segments to minimize breach impact.
+- Network Segmentation: Isolate critical systems and limit access between network segments to minimise breach impact.

-- VPN for Remote Access: Require VPN connections for all remote access to internal networks, ensuring encrypted connections.
+- VPN for Remote Access: Require VPN connections for all remote access to internal networks.

-- WiFi Security: Use WPA3 encryption for wireless networks, create separate guest networks, and regularly change access credentials.
+- WiFi Security: Use WPA3 encryption, create separate guest networks, and regularly rotate access credentials.

 6. Data Encryption (At Rest & In Transit)

-- Encryption in Transit: Use TLS/SSL for all web traffic, email communications, and data transfers between systems.
+- Encryption in Transit: Use TLS/SSL for all web traffic, email communications, and data transfers.

-- Encryption at Rest: Encrypt databases, file servers, backup systems, and portable devices containing sensitive data.
+- Encryption at Rest: Encrypt databases, file servers, backup systems, and portable devices.

-- Key Management: Implement secure key management practices, including regular key rotation and secure key storage.
+- Key Management: Implement secure key management practices, including regular key rotation.

-- Full Disk Encryption: Enable full disk encryption on laptops, mobile devices, and removable media to protect against physical theft.
+- Full Disk Encryption: Enable full disk encryption on laptops, mobile devices, and removable media.

 7. Access Control & Least Privilege

-The principle of least privilege ensures users have only the minimum access necessary to perform their job functions, limiting potential damage from compromised accounts or insider threats.
+The principle of least privilege ensures users have only the minimum access necessary to perform their job functions — limiting the blast radius of any compromise.

-- Role-Based Access Control: Implement RBAC to automatically assign appropriate access levels based on job roles.
+- Role-Based Access Control (RBAC): Automatically assign appropriate access levels based on job roles.

-- Regular Access Reviews: Periodically review and revoke unnecessary access rights, especially after role changes or employee departures.
+- Regular Access Reviews: Periodically review and revoke unnecessary access rights, especially after role changes.

-- Administrative Account Protection: Limit administrative accounts, require additional authentication for privileged actions, and monitor all administrative activities.
+- Administrative Account Protection: Limit administrative accounts and require additional authentication for privileged actions.

-- Just-in-Time Access: For highly sensitive systems, grant temporary access only when needed rather than maintaining permanent permissions.
+- Just-in-Time Access: For highly sensitive systems, grant temporary access only when needed.

 8. Incident Response Plan

-A well-defined incident response plan enables rapid, coordinated responses to security incidents, minimizing damage and recovery time.
-Organizations without plans often experience prolonged downtime and higher recovery costs.
+A well-defined incident response plan enables rapid, coordinated responses to security incidents, minimising damage and recovery time.

 - Response Team Roles: Define clear roles and responsibilities for incident response team members.

-- Communication Procedures: Establish protocols for internal communication, customer notification, and regulatory reporting.
+- Communication Procedures: Protocols for internal communication, customer notification, and regulatory reporting.

-- Containment Strategies: Develop procedures for quickly isolating affected systems to prevent breach expansion.
+- Containment Strategies: Procedures for quickly isolating affected systems to prevent breach expansion.

-- Post-Incident Analysis: Require thorough post-incident reviews to identify improvements and prevent recurrence.
+- Post-Incident Analysis: Thorough post-incident reviews to identify improvements and prevent recurrence.

 9. Compliance & Regulatory Adherence

-Meeting regulatory requirements protects businesses from legal penalties and often ensures implementation of fundamental security controls.
-Compliance frameworks provide structured approaches to security.
+Meeting regulatory requirements protects businesses from legal penalties and ensures implementation of fundamental security controls.

 - GDPR (Europe): Ensures proper handling of personal data and provides rights to data subjects.

-- CCPA (California): Protects California residents' privacy rights regarding personal information.
+- CCPA (California): Protects California residents' privacy rights.

-- HIPAA (Healthcare): Mandates protection of health information for healthcare organizations.
+- HIPAA (Healthcare): Mandates protection of health information.

-- PCI DSS (Payment Cards): Required for businesses processing credit card transactions.
+- PCI DSS: Required for businesses processing credit card transactions.

 - ISO 27001: International standard for information security management systems.